testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

                 self.state, self.EB = "IS", 1  # phi_2
 ```

+## Fixing both bugs

-Applying both fixes to the above code we finally get this:
+After applying both fixes to the code, we finally get the following:

 ```python
         # Apply transition rules based on the current state